vuejs/v2.vuejs.org/src/v2/guide/list.md

 </script>
 {% endraw %}

-And another for the index:
+And optionally, a third argument for the _index_:

 ``` html
 <div v-for="(value, name, index) in object">